h7b/h7b-dendron-netlify/vault/notes.tutorial.obsidian-md.workflow.md

 - Thoughts:
     - author has interesting way to transclude tasks, working notes, contacts from daily notes into topic and project
     - he uses [Templater](https://silentvoid13.github.io/Templater/) script to achieve some task automation

+## Create link to local files/folder

+- I can create a markdown link to a file or folder on my local system by holding `CTRL` and drag-drop the file/folder into Obsidian active note